 Checkbox Description Connect Playback Device (Speaker / Headphones) To manually connect an available audio playback device to the target server, select this checkbox.
 Set the playback audio format in the Audio Format field.
 Automatically Connect at Startup: The selected playback device will automatically be connected to the current target server whenever that target is accessed.
+Automatically Mute with Window Focus: The selected device will automatically mute/unmute as window is active/inactive.
+Mute/Unmute buttons are also available in the client toolbar for manual control.

-Connect Capture Device (Microphone) To manually connect an available audio recording device to the target server, select this checkbox.
+Checkbox Description Connect Capture Device (Microphone) To manually connect an available audio recording device to the target server, select this checkbox.
 Set the recorded audio format in the Audio Format field.
 Automatically Connect at Startup: The selected microphone will automatically be connected to the current target server whenever that target is accessed.
+Automatically Mute with Window Focus: The selected device will automatically mute/unmute as the window is active/inactive.
+Mute/Unmute buttons are also available in the client toolbar for manual control.

-- 3. Click OK. - To disconnect the audio device from the target server: - See Disconnecting a Virtual Device (on page 93).
+- 3. Click OK. - ► To disconnect the audio device from the target server: - See Disconnecting a Virtual Device (on page 106).